 The most notable difference between the Chase Sapphire Preferred and Chase Sapphire Reserve is the annual fee costs.

-While the Chase Sapphire Preferred only charges an annual fee of $95, the Chase Sapphire Reserve charges an annual fee that is $455 more than the latter – at $550 per year.
+While the Chase Sapphire Preferred only charges an annual fee of $95, the Chase Sapphire Reserve charges an annual fee of $550 (which is $445 more expensive).
 Both fees are not waived during the first year so the $550 investment you’ll make on the Chase Sapphire Reserve might be considered heavy.

 Winner for this round: The Chase Sapphire Preferred